ultravideo/uvgRTP/README.md

 # kvzRTP

-kvzRTP is a thread-safe, easy-to-use RTP library written in C++ especially designed for high-speed multimedia applications.
-In ideal conditions it's able to receive up to ~610 MB/s goodput for HEVC stream.
-It features a very intuitive and easy-to-use API.
+kvzRTP is an RTP library written in C++ with a focus on usability and efficiency.
+It features a very intuitive and easy-to-use API, built-in support for HEVC and Opus, SRTP and ZRTP.
+In ideal conditions it is able to receive a goodput of 600 MB/s for HEVC stream.

 kvzRTP is licensed under the permissive BSD 2-Clause License